20urc3/Talks/Articles/LIB_HARNESS_GUIDE/README.md

 # Intro
-Every security researcher/fuzzer enthusiast's dream is a program that takes a file as arguments, have a deep coverage and a fast speed execution.
-Unfortunately in the real world only few targets correspond to this description, allowing not to dumb fuzz them (and you should not!
-See [this](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.persistent_mode.md))
+Every security researcher or fuzzer enthusiast dreams of a program that takes a file as input, achieves deep coverage, and executes with lightning speed.
+Unfortunately, in the real world, only a handful of targets meet this ideal, making it unwise to "dumb fuzz" them (and you shouldn't!
+See [this guide](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.persistent_mode.md)).

-Most target are not fuzzable as such and requires you, the researcher, to do some heavy lifting before it is possible to efficiently fuzzing it.
-In this article we are going to cover *how to fuzz a library*.
-From **getting started** to **persistent mode**.
-We will focus on [Freetype](http://freetype.org/) a software library that is used by all kinds of applications to access the contents of font files.
+Most targets are not fuzzable out of the box and require you, the researcher, to do some heavy lifting to enable efficient fuzzing.
+In this article, we will explore *how to fuzz a library*, from the **basics** to **persistent mode**.
+Our focus will be on [Freetype](http://freetype.org/), a widely used software library for accessing font file contents.

-Fuzzing a library is summarize in those crucial steps:
+Fuzzing a library can be summarized into these crucial steps:

-- Instrumenting the library.
+- Instrumenting the library
-- Going through the documentation.
+- Studying the documentation
-- Listing interesting functions.
+- Identifying interesting functions
-- Write a harness.
+- Writing a harness
-- Write specifics harness.
+- Writing specific harnesses

-# Instrumenting the library
+# Instrumenting the Library
-Instrumentation refers to the process of modifying a program's binary or source code to insert additional tracking and monitoring code that helps the fuzzer collect meaningful coverage information and guide the fuzzing process.
-This instrumentation allows AFL++ to understand which code paths are being executed during fuzzing, enabling more intelligent and efficient exploration of the program's potential execution paths.
+Instrumentation involves modifying a program's binary or source code to insert tracking and monitoring mechanisms.
+These additions help the fuzzer collect meaningful coverage information, guiding the fuzzing process.
+Instrumentation enables AFL++ to identify which code paths are executed during fuzzing, allowing for more intelligent and efficient exploration of the program's execution paths.
+AFL++ offers multiple instrumentation, `afl-clang-fast` offers the possibility to be compatible with hongfuzz and libfuzzer and is also easier to debug than `afl-clang-lto`.

-If you instrument with **LTO mode** (**afl-clang-fast/afl-clang-lto**), the following options are available:
- -  Splitting integer, string, float, and switch comparisons so AFL++ can easier solve these.
-You can read more about this in [instrumentation/README.laf-intel.md](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.laf-intel.md).
- - A different technique (and usually a better one than laf-intel) is to instrument the target so that any compare values in the target are sent to AFL++ which then tries to put these values into the fuzzing data at different locations.
-You can read more about this in [instrumentation/README.cmplog.md](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.cmplog.md).

 ## Installing AFL++
 The installation instructions can be found [here](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/INSTALL.md).
 First start by installing LLVM